-- · the work of the internal auditor - the financial management and governance self-assessment process - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework
+- the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework - the work of the external auditor - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.